ArchDawn725/StudioExperiment-Portfolio/DispatchDisaster2024/README.md

-# StudioExperiment-Portfolio

-**Dispatch Disaster (2024)**
+# **Dispatch Disaster (2024)**

 Studio Prototype • Large Simulation • Free on Itch.io (Playable)

-Itch.io Page
+*Itch.io Page:*

 Availability: Free

-**⭐ Project Overview**
+# **⭐ Project Overview**

 This project is a modern reimagining of my original 2020 Dispatch Disaster prototype, rebuilt with a clean architecture, improved coding standards, and more accessible gameplay.
 Development began as part of an experimental studio initiative I self-funded to assess whether small teams could form the foundation of a long-term studio.

-The project was developed by only two people—myself (programming, design, systems) and a contracted 3D artist.
+The project was developed by only two people—myself (programming, design, systems) and a contracted 3D artist as well as a couple of QA testers.
 The art pipeline fell significantly behind schedule and required a renegotiation of the artist’s bid, which I was unable to approve due to budget constraints.
 The project was cancelled before reaching mobile deployment but remains fully playable in its current state and stands as a demonstration of clean code, strong system design, and my ability to manage a studio team with limited resources.

-**🎮 Gameplay Summary**

-Dispatch Disaster retains the spirit of the original 2020 concept but introduces new systems and a streamlined single-player progression loop.

-*Core Gameplay Loop*

-Select a level

-Assign upgrade points

-Vehicle movement

-Income generation

-Objective response time

-And more

-Choose your agency: Fire, Police, or Medical

-Select a spawn location for your home base

-Purchase your first vehicle

-Navigate a procedurally generated map using A* pathfinding

-Respond to emergencies before they expire

-Manage regional reputation (0 = lose, 100 = win)

-*Agencies & Vehicles*

-Each agency has:

-3 vehicle types with unique stats

-A high-tier vehicle with a special ability (e.g., helicopters for Medical)

-A dedicated home base (hospital, fire station, jail)

-Transport-based rewards depending on objective type

-*Strategic Considerations*

-Highways double movement speed

-Busy streets reduce movement speed

-Different emergencies have different regional effects

-Transport objectives require returning to home base

-Regions gain or lose points based on performance

-*Progression*

-Completing a level unlocks larger and more complex levels

-Every level introduces new zones or increased map sizes

-*Public Confidence System*

-The central lose condition simulates real 911 agency performance:

-If any region’s reputation falls to zero, you lose control of that region—resulting in overall failure.

-**🧩 Key Features**

-Fully playable 2024 reimagining of the original Dispatch Disaster

-Procedural map generation using coroutine-driven safe placement

-Custom A* pathfinding built around street intersection graphs

-Region reputation scoring with win/lose conditions

-Agency-based asymmetrical gameplay

-Upgrade system affecting every aspect of gameplay

-Clear, accessible gameplay loop (tested at public events)

-Strong coding standards and a predictable architectural layout

-Designed for mobile compatibility (though not released on mobile)

-Single-reference string system to eliminate typo errors

-Free on itch.io for public testing

-**🏗️ Architecture Overview**

-This 2024 version showcases some of your cleanest architectural work pre-2025.
+# **🎮 Gameplay Summary**

+*Dispatch Disaster retains the spirit of the original 2020 concept but introduces new systems and a streamlined single-player progression loop.*

+## *Core Gameplay Loop*

+-Select a level

+-Assign upgrade points

+-Vehicle movement

+-Income generation

+-Objective response time

+-Choose your agency: Fire, Police, or Medical

+-Select a spawn location for your home base

+-Purchase your first vehicle

+-Navigate a procedurally generated map using A* pathfinding

+-Respond to emergencies before they expire

+-Manage regional reputation (0 = lose, 100 = win)

+## *Agencies & Vehicles*

+**Each agency has:**

+-3 vehicle types with unique stats

+-A high-tier vehicle with a special ability (e.g., helicopters for Medical)

+-A dedicated home base (hospital, fire station, jail)

+-Transport-based rewards depending on objective type

+## *Strategic Considerations*

+-Highways double movement speed

+-Busy streets reduce movement speed

+-Different emergencies have different regional effects

+-Transport objectives require returning to home base

+-Regions gain or lose points based on performance

+## *Progression*

+-Completing a level unlocks larger and more complex levels

+-Every level introduces new zones or increased map sizes

+## *Public Confidence System*

+-The central lose condition simulates real 911 agency performance:

+*If any region’s reputation falls to zero, you lose control of that region—resulting in overall failure.*

+# **🧩 Key Features**

+-Fully playable 2024 reimagining of the original Dispatch Disaster

+-Procedural map generation using coroutine-driven safe placement

+-Custom A* pathfinding built around street intersection graphs

+-Region reputation scoring with win/lose conditions

+-Agency-based asymmetrical gameplay

+-Upgrade system affecting every aspect of gameplay

+-Clear, accessible gameplay loop (tested at public events)

+-Strong coding standards and a predictable architectural layout

+-Designed for mobile compatibility (though not released on mobile)

+-Single-reference string system to eliminate typo errors

+-Free on itch.io for public testing

+# **🏗️ Architecture Overview**

+## This 2024 version showcases some of your cleanest architectural work pre-2025.
 The project features:

-*Major Improvements Over the 2020 Version*
+*-Major Improvements Over the 2020 Version*

-No god scripts
+-No god scripts

-Strong separation of responsibilities
+-Strong separation of responsibilities

-Consistent naming conventions
+-Consistent naming conventions

-Clear folder organization
+-Clear folder organization

-Heavy use of coroutines for sequenced events
+-Heavy use of coroutines for sequenced events

-Reduced Update usage at every layer
+-Reduced Update usage at every layer

-All string references consolidated into a single constants file
+-All string references consolidated into a single constants file

-Modular pathfinding, map generation, and emergency systems
+-Modular pathfinding, map generation, and emergency systems

-Planned mobile-friendly performance constraints
+-Planned mobile-friendly performance constraints

-*Key Systems*
+## *Key Systems*

-A* Pathfinding System
+-*A** *Pathfinding System*

 Pathfinding built using intersection nodes, street weights, and dynamic cost modifiers.

-Map Generation System
+-*Map Generation System*

 Coroutine-driven to avoid heavy frame spikes, with zone-size minimums and failsafes.

-Emergency Spawn System
+-*Emergency Spawn System*

 Generates priority-based objectives with expiration timers.

-Region Reputation System
+-*Region Reputation System*

 Enforces core win/lose conditions and drives agency performance.

-Upgrade System
+-*Upgrade System*

 Player-assigned upgrades that modify gameplay variables.

-Vehicle Controller
+-*Vehicle Controller*

 Handles movement, speed modifiers, fuel, return-to-base logic, and rewards.

-*Code Quality Notes*
+## *Code Quality Notes*

-This project demonstrates:
+**This project demonstrates:**

-Your strongest early architecture
+-My strongest early architecture

-Your ability to write readable, maintainable code for non-technical collaborators
+-My ability to write readable, maintainable code for non-technical collaborators

-Considerations for team scalability
+-Considerations for team scalability

-Extreme optimization consideration for mobile targets
+-Extreme optimization consideration for mobile targets

-**🗂️ Key Scripts to Review**
+# **🗂️ Key Scripts to Review**

-Because filenames may vary once uploaded, here are the specific functional categories reviewers should see.
-I can map actual filenames afterward.

-*Core*
+### *Core*

 GameController – orchestrates the level flow, agency selection, upgrades

 LevelController – unlock logic, loading, region initialization

-*Systems*
+### *Systems*

 AStarPathfindingSystem – intersection-based, highway/busy-street weighting